Globally +-regular varieties and the minimal model program for threefolds in mixed characteristic: Minimal Model Program

 \begin{theorem} Let $(X,B)$ be a $\mathbb{Q}$-factorial three-dimensional klt pair with $\bR$-boundary, projective over $T$, such that the image of $X$ in $T$ has positive dimension and that none of the residue fields of $T$ have characteristic $2$, $3$ or $5$.
 Suppose $A$ is an ample $\mathbb{R}$-divisor such that $K_X+B+A$ is nef over $T$.
 Then we can run the $(K_X+B)$-MMP over $T$ with scaling of $A$ and it terminates. \end{theorem} \begin{proof} This follows by the arguments of \cite[Proposition 4.3]{BW17} using \autoref{thm:finiteness_of_models}, and \cite[Proof of Theorem 1.6]{BW17} except that we replace the reference to \cite[Proposition 4.5]{BW17} with \autoref{prop:psef_termination}. \end{proof}

 Note that if we assume that $T$ is a curve with finitely many closed points, for instance if $T=\Spec(\mathbb{Z}_p)$, we get a stronger termination result:

 \begin{proposition} Let $(X,B)$ be a $\mathbb{Q}$-factorial three dimensional klt pair with $\bR$-boundary projective and surjective over $T$ of positive dimension, and $T$ has only finitely many closed points, none of which have residue fields of characteristic $2$, $3$ or $5$.
-Then any sequence of $(K_X+B)$-flips terminates. \end{proposition}

-\begin{proof} {By \autoref{thm:special-termination}, after finitely many flips both the flipping and flipped loci are disjoint from the birational transform of the boundary.
-Given this, note that any $(K_X+B)$-MMP is also a $(K_X+B+\epsilon \sum_i F_i)$-MMP {for $0 < \epsilon \ll 1$} where $F_i$ are the pullbacks of Cartier divisors on $T$ which contain the finitely many closed points of $T$, and so the flips eventually terminate.} \end{proof}
+Then any sequence of $(K_X+B)$-flips terminates. \end{proposition} \begin{proof} {By \autoref{thm:special-termination}, after finitely many flips both the flipping and flipped loci are disjoint from the birational transform of the boundary.
+Given this, note that any $(K_X+B)$-MMP is also a $(K_X+B+\varepsilon \sum_i F_i)$-MMP {for $0 < \varepsilon \ll 1$} where $F_i$ are the pullbacks of Cartier divisors on $T$ which contain the finitely many closed points of $T$, and so the flips eventually terminate.} \end{proof}

 \begin{theorem} {Let $(X,B)$ be a three-dimensional $\mathbb{Q}$-factorial dlt pair, with $\bR$-boundary, projective over $T$ such that the image of $X$ in $T$ has positive dimension and none of the residue fields of $T$ have characteristic $2$, $3$ or $5$.
 Suppose that $K_X+B$ is not pseudo-effective over $T$.
 Then we can run a $(K_X+B)$-MMP with scaling of an ample divisor which terminates with a Mori fiber space.} \end{theorem} \begin{proof} If $(X, B)$ is klt, this follows by combining the \autoref{thm:full-cone-theorem}, \autoref{thm:bpf_for_R_boundary}, \autoref{thm:full_flips}, and \autoref{thm:termination_scaling}.

-The reduction of the dlt to klt case is exactly as in the last paragraph of \cite[Proof of Theorem 1.7]{BW17}. \end{proof}
+If it is not klt, fix an ample divisor $A$ and run a $(K_X+B)$-MMP with scaling of $A$.
+The cone theorem holds by \autoref{thm:full-cone-theorem}, contractions and flips exist by perturbing the boundary to a klt boundary and then applying \autoref{thm:bpf} and \autoref{theorem:flips-exist}.
+It remains to show termination.